 - On social media and in your emails, focus on inspiring and educating – By subtly demonstrating, sampling and inspiring gift ideas, you’ll reach the right customers without even mentioning the word “Christmas”

-- Don’t Christmas decorate your store until you do your first holiday kick off event (we walk you through how to run fun and profitable holiday events – even during a pandemic – in our RETAILMavens Coaching.
+- Don’t Christmas decorate your store until you do your first holiday kick off event (we walk you through how to run fun and profitable holiday events in our RETAILMavens Coaching program.
 That’s also when you’ll start displaying holiday merchandise front and center of your store or website